What exactly is it that keeps pulling at my heart-strings and has me returning to this beautiful little town in Western Ontario, over and over again?

 It is at the end of the downtown that the pipers take their cigarette break and the children play the drums with Blinky (the mascot), before making their way back through the downtown to Victoria Park where they continue to serenade the crowd.

 The parade is the place to be to catch up with friends, old and new alike.
 A true Kincardine tradition!

-Had we visited this spot during July and August, we would have had the opportunity to experience the Phantom Piper, which is a long-standing Kincardine tradition.
+Had we visited Kincardine during July and August, we would have had the opportunity to experience the Phantom Piper, which is a long-standing Kincardine tradition.
 In honour of the late Donald Sinclair, one of the early pipers in Kincardine, a member of the pipe band will play his or her bagpipes, and can be found atop the Kincardine lighthouse or standing on the steps into the lighthouse.
 On many evenings throughout the week at dusk, you may be lucky enough to hear the bagpipes playing as you walk along the shores of beautiful Lake Huron.

 Ahhhhh……HOME SWEET HOME xoxo

 For more information on what to do, where to stay and where to eat when visiting Kincardine, visit Kincardine Tourism.
 I can guarantee that you will love my hometown just as much as I do!
 Kincardine is the absolute best road trip or staycation destination in Ontario, and you really are “a stranger only once”.